In This Article

-Aside from the aforementioned reports, this plan includes a DNA Testing Kit from LifeDNA, which will cost $149.
+Aside from the health report and other reports mentioned above, this plan includes a DNA Testing Kit from LifeDNA, which will cost $149.

 How does it work?

-It takes around 2 weeks to process your LifeDNA test results.
+It takes around two weeks to process your LifeDNA test results.

 Platinum LifeDNA Membership - $60/year or $25/quarter